-As I often do when looking for a reliable bread recipe, I turned to King Arthur Flour for their recipe which can be found here.
+As I often do when looking for a reliable bread recipe, I turned to King Arthur Flour for their recipe.
 The fillings are fun– make it your choice and change it up.
 I used three different types of fillings for my calzone and couldn’t name a favorite– they were all special!

 I look forward to baking bread every month with this group of bloggers, won’t you join us? #TwelveLoaves is a monthly bread baking party created by Lora from Cake Duchess and runs smoothly with the help of Heather of girlichef, and the rest of our fabulous bakers.